NeoFP/MoneyManagerAI/README.md

 npm run dev
 ```

-3. (Optional) Run both frontend and backend concurrently
+3. Run both frontend and backend concurrently (recommended)

 ```
-npm run dev:full
+npm run dev:5001
 ```

 4. Open your browser and navigate to `http://localhost:3000`

 ## Usage

+### Voice Transactions

+You can add transactions using voice input from multiple pages:

+1. **Dashboard page**: Use the Voice Transaction button in the main dashboard
+2. **Income page**: Click the "Add via Speech" button
+3. **Expenses page**: Click the "Add via Speech" button

+### How to Use Voice Input

-1. Navigate to the Voice Transactions page
+1. Click the "Add via Speech" button on any transaction page
 2. Click "Start Recording" and speak about a financial transaction
-   - Example: "I spent $45 on groceries at Trader Joe's yesterday"
+   - For expenses: "I spent $45 on groceries at Trader Joe's yesterday"
-   - Example: "Got paid $2000 as salary on Friday"
+   - For income: "Got paid $2000 as salary on Friday"
 3. Click "Stop Recording" when finished
 4. Review the transcription
 5. Click "Create Transaction from Voice" to process
 6. The AI will extract transaction details and save it to the database

+## AI Processing Details

+The application uses Google's Gemini 1.5 Flash model to process voice commands.
+The system:

+1. Captures your voice input through your browser
+2. Sends the text to the Gemini AI
+3. Extracts key transaction details (amount, category, description, date, etc.)
+4. Creates a properly formatted transaction in the database

+If the AI service is temporarily unavailable, the system has a robust fallback mechanism that uses rule-based parsing to extract the basic transaction details.

 ## Notes for University Project